patrykoz1/Blog-net-core/README.md

 # Blog-net-core
 This is project of my own personal blog.
 "My own" means - it's developed by me and it's not copy-pasted from tutorial!
 It's not quite popular among juniors.
 Altough it's junior's project it can be used as a real and fully-working piece of code.
 With some changes I can use it as a site for small business.
+However - the project has few big bugs (I added them purposely).
+I don't want someone steal my work and code!
+If you are a recruter, you see this readme and code just write or call to me I will explain you everything what do you want.

 Keywords: .net core mvc,c#, tag helpers,ajax,identity framework, entityframework core